 - Glow with Pomegranates.
 They are packed with polyphenol antioxidants.
 Polyphenols fight free radicals and regulate the skin’s blood flow, giving it rosiness.
 One pomegranate or a few glasses of juice daily should do the trick.

 - Go nuts!
 Seeds and nuts also contain vitamins and minerals for healthy skin.
-Sunflower seeds and almonds are chock full of vitamin E, which combats the damaging effects of free radicals on skin.
+Sunflower seeds and almonds are chock full of vitamin E, which combats the damaging effects of free radicals on the skin.
 Zinc is a mineral that influences oil production in your skin and can help prevent breakouts.
 Pumpkin seeds, pecans, and Brazil nuts are rich in zinc.
-Flaxseeds contain omega-3 fatty acids, which contribute to skin health by adding moisture and elasticity to the skin.
+Flaxseeds contain omega-3 fatty acids, contributing to skin health by adding moisture and elasticity to the skin.

 - Grains and Legumes.
 Whole grains and legumes are rich in fiber, which helps flush toxins from your system and keep your skin healthy.
 Whole grains and legumes also offer zinc and other minerals which promote skin health.
-Skin-boosting whole grains include wholewheat bread, brown rice, oatmeal, split pea soup, hummus, vegetarian chili and bean salads.
+Skin-boosting whole grains include wholewheat bread, brown rice, oatmeal, split pea soup, hummus, vegetarian chili, and bean salads.

 - Berries.
 Loaded with vitamin C. a potent antioxidant that protects skin from free radicals.
 It hydrates the skin and increases collagen and elastin levels.
 Found in blackberries, blueberries, cranberries, elderberries, goji berries, raspberries, and strawberries.

 3) Always Wash Your Face Before Bed